Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snapshots-jinja-legacy.md

 From dbt versions 1.8 and earlier, you were able to configure [snapshots](/docs/build/snapshots) using jinja blocks in your `.sql` files.
 This is considered legacy syntax and was replaced with a [YAML-based configuration](/reference/snapshot-configs#configuring-snapshots) in [dbt Cloud's "Latest" release track](/docs/dbt-versions/cloud-release-tracks) and dbt v1.9 for faster and more efficient management.

-This page details how to use the legacy SQL-based configurations and provides a path to migrate to the more efficient YAML configuration.
+However, there are situations where you might still need to use the legacy syntax for snapshots in any dbt version or release track.
+This page details how you can use the legacy SQL-based configurations and provides a path to migrate to the more efficient YAML configuration.

 For new snapshots, we recommend using these latest YAML-based configs.
 If applying them to existing snapshots, you'll need to [migrate over](/reference/snapshot-configs#snapshot-configuration-migration).

 The following outlines the differences between the legacy SQL-based syntax and the updated YAML-based syntax: